leonidumanskiy/rdata-auth/readme.md

 This software is currently in it's beta stage.
 The newest versions might (and most likely will) break the backwards compatibility.

 ## Usage
 The auth server is a simple authentication server that uses different providers (passport strategies) to authenticate a user and issue access and refresh tokens.
+Both access and refresh tokens are [JWT tokens](https://jwt.io/) that contain encoded user information.
+That information includes provider name, user id, user name, email, and provider-specific data.

+Access token is a short-term token that can not be revoked.
+Refresh token is a long-term token that also contains information about the session.
+This token can be revoked from the database.

+Third-party server (for example, data collection server) can check the access token in it's own authentication routine.

 ## API